Live Webinar for Therapists. Complete both Sessions for 13.5 Contact Hours (1.35 CEUs)

 VENUE LOCATION MAPClick image to access Google Maps.

 Education Resources Inc. is an AOTA Approved Provider of professional development.
-Course approval ID# 03531.
-This Distance Learning-Interactive course is offered at 12 contact hours 1.2 CEUs.
-(Introductory level, OT Service Delivery & Foundational Knowledge).
+Course approval ID# 04290.
+This Distance Learning-Interactive course is offered at 13.5 contact hours 1.35 CEUs.
+(Intermediate level, OT Service Delivery & Foundational Knowledge).
 AOTA does not endorse specific course content, products, or clinical procedures.

 Approved by the MD Board of Physical Therapy Examiners.
-Application has been made to the MN Board of Physical Therapy.
+Application has been made by the MN Board of Physical Therapy.
 Approved by the NJ Board of Physical Therapy Examiners.
-Approved by the OH Physical Therapy Association.

 Education Resources, Inc. is an approved provider for Physical Therapy CEUs in the following states: CA, KY, OK and TX.